24/7 Admissions | Call Now: (800) 939-6636

 Effects on Drug Addiction on Newborns

-Alcohol and Drug Addiction Rehab for Pregnant Women The impact of chemical dependency is far-reaching, cutting across the global population like a plague or epidemic.
+Black mother and child laughing The impact of chemical dependency is far-reaching, cutting across the global population like a plague or epidemic.
 A close look at its victims makes us realize that even the unborn and young children are not spared.
 Many women who are addicted to alcohol and other drugs are unduly exposing their unborn babies to drugs and alcohol of all sorts thus putting their lives on the line.
 Meanwhile, the list of child abuses is also growing; most of them are children whose parents are using drugs.

 There is definitely a connection between drug addiction and neglect.
 The only state in the United States that will prosecute pregnant women for using drugs is South Carolina.
 If a woman is found guilty, she will not only lose her baby to social services, but she will be prosecuted for child neglect and harm.